-There are dozens of sets of lessons at Duolingo called Skills.
-Some of them include the following: Basics, Phrases, Food, Present, Adjectives, Plurals, Family, Questions, Numbers, Household, Colors, Comparison, Qualifiers, Measure, Clothing, Animals, Prepositions, Dates & Time, Nature, and Medical.
+There are dozens of sets of lessons at Duolingo.
+Some of them include the following: Basics, Phrases, Food, Present, Adjectives, Plurals, Family, Questions, Numbers, House, Colors, Locations, Shopping, Animals, Prepositions, Dates & Time, Nature, and Medical.

 The lessons include images, text, and audio, and sometimes has you speak into a microphone (if you have one) to test your speaking and pronunciation skills.